justinhrobbins/FlashCards_App/README.md

 I use this project as a playground to learn new skills and demonstrate my Java and web development skills.

 ## <a name="technologies"></a>Technologies
-The documentation below outlines the technologies used in this project
+Technologies and libraries used in this project:

 ### <a name="backend-technologies"></a>Back-end Technologies
 * [Dozer](http://dozer.sourceforge.net/) Java bean mapping